Universeyi/tech-notes/leetcode.md

         return res
 ```
-However, it won't pass the oj system as it reach the max recursion depth
+However, it won't pass the oj system as it reaches the max recursion depth.
+Java version of brute force recoursion can pass while python cannot.